justinethier/cyclone/docs/C-Calling-Conventions.md

 # Development Plan

 - Modify compiler (scheme/cyclone/cgen.sld) to generate code using the new calling conventions.
 Test as best we can that C code is generated properly.
+- Branch off of master at this point??
+At some point we will want to do this to prevent a nasty merge of cargs development back into master.
 - Add necessary header definitions
 - Modify runtime / primitives to use calling convention.
 Ensure runtime compiles with these changes in place.
 - Modify FFI and define-c definitions in scheme files